Lwdthe1/sectioned-list/README.md

 #### Empty sections

-You can even specify empty sections by doing something like this: `[3, 5, 0, 10, 0, 20]`.
+You can even specify empty sections by doing something like this: `[3, 5, 0, 10, 0, 20]`. `0` indicates an empty section.

 Why would you do this?
 Perhaps you're using your sectioned list to display the items of the sections on a web page and want to use the empty sections to display advertisements.